Scesar1/InventoryManager/README.md

 # Inventory Manager

-Inventory management and record storing for Umma USA and Route 66 International.
+Inventory management and record storing for Umma USA.
 Consists of a back-end coded with JavaScript and Google Sheets API and a front-end in Google Sheets and HTML web-application.

 ---